 Don’t Overdo It

 Be careful not to email your customers too much.
 What constitutes “too much” is a bit different for every group, but just put yourself in their shoes.
 How many times would you want to get a newsletter or eCourse?
 There are some email newsletters that I look forward to receiving every day.
 There are others that I get a couple of times per week, and if they came every day, I would probably start to ignore them after a while or just unsubscribe if it got too intrusive.
 You can also test and see how many readers open your messages at different intervals.
-Once you’re list starts to grow, you can even ask them what they prefer!
+Once your list starts to grow, you can even ask them what they prefer!

 Don’t Underdo It